Bechamel sauce recipe for lasagna, pasta, and other Italian delights. The Italian bechamel recipe that will turn your kitchen in an Italian “cucina”!

 - 1/8 teaspoon of grated nutmeg - more or less as per your taste

-Remove from heat and let temperature decrease for a couple of minutes.
+Remove from heat and let the temperature decrease for a couple of minutes.

-Add milk, return to the stovetop and bring to a boil, medium heat, stirring continuously.
+Add the milk, return to the stovetop and bring to a boil over medium heat, stirring continuously.

-Cover and cook, on the lowest heat, 15-20 minutes (if you see sides browning, remove immediately).
+Cover and cook on the lowest heat for 15-20 minutes (if you see sides browning, remove immediately).